cjdbarlow/Part-One/electrical_safety.md

     * Faults are monitored with a **line isolation monitor**, which evaluates whether the supply is not earth-referenced, and how much current would flow if the an earth circuit was present, alarming if there is the potential for a >5mA current.

 ###Classification of Electrically Safe Equipment
+These classifications are designed to limit macroshock:
 * **Class I: Earthed**
-Device is earthed to ground.
+Any part that can contact the user is earthed to ground.

 * **Class II: Double-insulated**
 Two layers of insulation around device.
 Does not require earthing.